aimms/function-reference/elementary-computational-operations/time-functions/currenttostring.rst

     _sp_today := "09-Jul-2024" ;
     _sp_nowAsReferenceDate := "2024-07-09 14:25:50" ;

-When this example was created.
+when this example was created.

 .. note::